Admissions

 (iii) Children whose parents express a preference for a place at the school.

-*A looked after child is a child who is (a) in the care of a Local Authority, ot (b) being provided with accommodation by a Local Authority in the exercise of their Social Services funstions (under section 22(1) of the Children Act 1989).
-A previosuly looked after child is one who immediately moved on from that status after becoming subject to an adoption, residence or special guardianship order.
+*A looked after child is a child who is (a) in the care of a Local Authority, ot (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989).
+A previously looked-after child is one who immediately moved on from that status after becoming subject to an adoption, residence or special guardianship order.